calorie/mpispec/README.md

 $ mpispec -np 3
 ```

-if you had undefined reference and use ubuntu, you probably need to install binutils-gold.
+if you have errors of undefined reference, you probably need to install binutils-gold.

 ```
 $ apt-get install binutils-gold